kroman0/products/quintagroup.themetemplate/trunk/quintagroup/themetemplate/README.txt

     ...
     Recursing into profiles
     ...
+    Inserting from profiles.zcml_insert ...
+    ...
     Inserting from setuphandlers.py_insert into ...
     ...

 As we see from the upper log:
    - 'import' directory was added into root of the theme
    - profiles stuff was updated
+   - profiles.zcml file is updated
    - some stuff into setuphandlers.py module was inserted

 1. There was empty 'import' directory added, where you